 Dear Ms. X,

 I hope you are well!
 I am checking in on the project manager role.
-It was great to meet with you earlier and I am looking forward to hear back from you for the update.
+It was great to meet with you earlier and I am looking forward to hearing back from you for the update.
 Kindly let me know if there is anything else that I can provide to assist in the decision-making process.

-Sending in a couple of follow-up emails after interview can look like pushing it too hard, unless you have a valid reason for it.
+Sending in a couple of follow-up emails after interview can look like pushing it too hard unless you have a valid reason for it.